At Honoring America’s Veterans, our goal is simple. We strive to honor and recognize our veterans through community events.

 We strive to honor and recognize our veterans through community events.
-It’s our way of saying thank you to them for the sacrifices they made to defend our freedoms.”
+It’s our way of saying thank you to them for their sacrifices to defend our freedoms.”

-In 2011 when the Parade lost its funding, disabled Vietnam War veteran Rick Romley, sprung into action.
+In 2011 when the Parade lost the support of its original nonprofit organization, disabled Vietnam War veteran Rick Romley, sprung into action.
 As a returning veteran from that unpopular war, he knew what it felt like to be humiliated when you cam back home.

 Vowing to never return to those dark times, Romley stood up and took the lead in creating our new nonprofit, Honoring America’s Veterans.
 Our primary focus is to present the Phoenix Veterans Day Parade each year on Veterans Day.

 His fellow veterans were quick to join in and support his efforts.
 So were family members who had sons and daughters deployed in current conflicts.
 In their own priceless way, they could personally attest to the rigors of war and the challenges of military service.
 They knew first hand the impact military war time service had on their sons, daughters, brothers, sisters, wives, and husbands.
 At the Parade, they could see healing.
 A return to dignity.
 Honor.
 Respect.
 The community rally of “Thank You Veterans” was able to give their veterans a chance to heal.

 From 2011 to today, we present the parade each year on Veterans Day.
 In so doing, we continue to positively touch the lives of our nation’s veterans.